microsoft/semantic-kernel/README.md

 </div>
 <br/>

-See the [Feature Matrix](FEATURE_MATRIX.md) to see a breakdown of feature parity between C# and Python.
+See the [Feature Matrix](FEATURE_MATRIX.md) to see a breakdown of feature parity across C#, Python, and Java.

-The quickest way to get started with the basics is to get an API key (OpenAI or Azure OpenAI) and to run one of the C# or Python console applications/scripts:
+The quickest way to get started with the basics is to get an API key (OpenAI or Azure OpenAI) and to run one of the console applications/scripts:

 For C#:
 1. Create a new console app.